RubberDuckCollector/lanugage-learning/README.md

 # Subject resources

-This is a rolling-release collection of my notes and programming journeys that I think the students in my school can make good use of.
-Particularly the ~3600 Spanish flash cards.
+This is a rolling-release collection of my notes and flash cards that I think are helpful

 ## Flash cards